florimondmanca/asgi-lifespan/README.md

 ## Features

-- Create a lifespan-capable ASGI app with event handler registration support using `Lifespan`. (_TODO_)
+- Create a lifespan-capable ASGI app with event handler registration support using `Lifespan`.
 - Add lifespan support to an ASGI app using `LifespanMiddleware`. (_TODO_)
 - Send lifespan events to an ASGI app (e.g. for testing) using `LifespanManager`. (_TODO_)
 - Support for [asyncio], [trio] and [curio] (provided by [anyio]).